 And then there is the issue of by catch.
 When you eat fish you did not only cause for the animal on your plate to die, in the fishing process, there are always other species that are being killed because they get caught in the nets.
 We are speaking of whales, dolphins, sharks, that already face extinction and need protection.
 They aren’t protected because of the great demand of fish all over the world.

 So yes I loved sushi, it was my favourite dish for a very long time.
 I still love it, but I do not need freshly killed sea animals for it to be tasty.
-Leave them, let them be, in the oceans where they were meant to live.
-And here’s a big disclaimer: it’s not the fish that make sushi sushi, it’s the combination of seaweed, the mirin, the soy sauce, wasabi and the sushi rice that makes it so delicious.
+And here’s a big disclaimer: it’s not the fish that makes sushi sushi, it’s the combination of seaweed, the mirin, the soy sauce, wasabi and the sushi rice that makes it so delicious.
 And there is a whole world of vegetables out there that you can use to make sushi.
 No need to empty the oceans for it.

 To be honest, back then often people did ask me why I was still eating fish.
-I don’t think it was because they really cared about the oceans, since these comments were always coming from stubborn meat-eaters.
-But nonetheless, they were right, clearly I was open to some truth to change my behavior but still had some emotional attachments to other things, that kept me from seeing clearly.
-Also I thought it was kind of healthy.
+I don’t think it was because they really cared about the oceans but more because they wanted to point out my flaws.
+Nonetheless, they were right, clearly I was open to some truth to change my behavior but still had some emotional attachments to other things, that kept me from seeing clearly.
+Also I thought eating fish was very healthy.
 When I saw the documentary Forks over Knives, I realised this was definitely not the case.
 So I started cooking plant based at home and I cut out fish and seafood completely.

 2… buying leather